SJTU-DENG-Lab/LoPA/README.md

 ## 🔥 News

+* **Dec 22, 2025:** We released the code and paper for LoPA-Dist-NV!
 * **Dec 18, 2025:** We released the code and paper for LoPA!
 * **Dec 2025:** LoPA achieves >1000 tokens/s on Ascend 910C hardware.

+## 🔮 Future Works

+* **Diffulex:** We are working on a new inference framework for dLLMs, which is flexible and easy to extend.
+Diffulex supports multiple decoding strategies including D2F, BlockDiffusion, and Fast-dLLM-v2, which is soon to be released. **You can find the code [here](https://github.com/zhijie-group/Diffulex).**

+* **LoPA-SDAR:** We will explore adapting LoPA to SDAR and other confidence-driven diffusion language models to further demonstrate its generalizability and effectiveness across diverse model architectures.

 ## Contents